Dynamic Mixture of Experts Models for Online Prediction: Dynamic mixture of experts

-with a predifined initial distribution $p(\boldsymbol{\gamma}_{0})$.
-This prior process is equivalent to a Bayesian regularization penalizing the regression coefficients from high fluctuations to avoid overfitting and poor predictive performance \citep{fahrmeir2011bayesian,fahrmeir2004penalized}.
-In some applications it is sufficient to set $\boldsymbol{U}_{j}=\boldsymbol{U}$ which is a special case of the formulation in (\ref{eq:Prior distribution}).
-However, it is more useful for online inference to let $\boldsymbol{U}_{j}$ change over time.
+with a predefined initial distribution $p(\boldsymbol{\gamma}_{1})$, which allows it to vary over time.
+This prior process is commonly applied in dynamic models as a way of penalizing the regression coefficients from high fluctuations and avoiding overfitting \citep{fahrmeir2011bayesian,fahrmeir2004penalized}.
+In some applications it is sufficient to set $\boldsymbol{U}_{j}=\boldsymbol{U}$, which is a special case of (\ref{eq:Prior distribution}).
+However, it is more useful for online inference to let $\boldsymbol{U}_{j}$ change over time as it allows to update the prior with historic data recursively as more data batches are observed.

 Fully Bayesian inference requires a prior for each $\boldsymbol{U}_{j}$.
 Common priors are: i) an inverse-Wishart density for a full matrix $\boldsymbol{U}_{j}$ \citep{gamerman1998markov}, ii) an inverse-gamma density \citep{fahrmeir2004penalized} or a random walk process \citep{lang2002function} on the elements of a diagonal $\boldsymbol{U}_{j}$.
 An alternative to placing a prior on each $\boldsymbol{U}_{j}$ is to approximate each $\boldsymbol{U}_{j}$ recursively using the discount factor approach in \citet{west1985dynamic}.
 Let $\boldsymbol{C}_{j}$ denote the posterior covariance of $\boldsymbol{\gamma}_{j}$ and set $\boldsymbol{U}_{j}=(\alpha^{-1}-1)\boldsymbol{C}_{j-1}$ for a given discount factor $0<\alpha<1$.
 A value of $\alpha$ close to one shrinks $\boldsymbol{U}_{j}$ towards zero, leading to very little variation in $\boldsymbol{\gamma}_{j}$ over time; a value of $\alpha$ close to zero gives the regression parameters more flexibility and allows the model to adapt well to local fluctuations in the parameter; for instance, change points or level shifts in the parameter.